- Overview

 The dynamic discipline states that there are two timing requirements for the input signal supplied at D, named as \(T_{setup}\) and \(T_{hold}\):

-1. \(T_{setup}\) is defined as the minimum amount of time that the voltage on wire D needs to be valid/stable BEFORE the clock edge changes from 1 to 0 (turning from write mode to memory mode).
+- \(T_{setup}\) is defined as the minimum amount of time that the voltage on wire D needs to be valid/stable BEFORE the clock edge changes from

-2. \(T_{hold}\) is defined as the minimum amount of time that the voltage on wire D needs to be valid/stable AFTER the clock edge reaches a valid 0 from a previous 1.
+mode). - \(T_{hold}\) is defined as the minimum amount of time that the voltage on wire D needs to be valid/stable AFTER the clock edge reaches a valid

 These two values are crucial for later.